Pchatain/codenames-ai-agent/readme.md

 Potential Improvements:
 - [ ] Add support for more AI agent models.
-- [ ] Train an agent to play code names.
+- [ ] Train an agent to play the game.
 - [ ] Add a linter to the codebase.
 - [ ] Support boards of different sizes.